 Over the next 6 months, we plan to:

-As an organization, we are grateful to our peer support volunteers, shift supervisors and staff (all of whom are also 2SLGBTQ youth) who have been committed and passionate to help us find and implement solutions to stay open.
-Moving a HelpLine service from a physical location to an entirely remote operation is no easy feat – we thank everyone for their patience and understanding as we work through changes and challenges as they come up.
+We are so thankful for all our volunteers, staff, supporters, and community partners that have supported us through these challenging times.
+Moving a HelpLine from a physical location to an entirely remote operation is no easy feat – we thank everyone for their patience and understanding as we continue to work through changes and challenges as they come up.

 Peer Support HelpLine

 Sunday-Friday 4-9:30PM EST